 "Nourishing yourself in a way that helps you blossom in the direction you want to go is attainable, and you are worth the effort."

 Aren't you worth the investment?
 Self-care isn't selfish; it's a necessity.
-Think of self-care as mini-vacations for your mental health.
+Think of self-care activities as mini-vacations for your mental health.
 Here are some ways practicing self-care can improve your mental health and your health overall.

 Self-Care is a Mood Booster